 Re-entry to the APRN programs is not guaranteed.
 Students must contact their Student Service Counselor to submit a request for re-entry.
-Students are eligible for one re-entry throughout the duration of the program and re-entry is only approved for the term documented in the re-entry notification.
+Students are eligible for one re-entry throughout the duration of the program.
+Re-entry is only valid 1 year from date of approval.
 Students are also subject to the Program of Study, Course Availability, and Cancellation Policy.